EldonGabriel/eldongabriel.github.io/_posts/2026-04-20-report-aws-rdp-access-resolution-summary.md

 # 0.0 Executive Summary

-This report explains how Remote Desktop Protocol (RDP) access was configured and fixed on a Windows 10 virtual machine hosted in AWS.
+This report explains how Remote Desktop Protocol (RDP) access was configured and fixed on a Windows 10 virtual machine hosted on AWS.

-The main goal was to reduce the risk of being locked out of the system and to prevent service downtime.
-This was done by using local account management and Group Policy checks to control who can connect remotely.
+The main goal was to reduce the risk of being locked out of the system and prevent service downtime.
+This was done using local account management and Group Policy checks to control who could connect remotely.

-The final result improved system security by replacing the default setup, where only the original user could connect.
-The updated configuration allows specific authorized users to access the system through RDP in a controlled and reliable way.
+The final result improved system security by replacing the default setup, in which only the original user could connect.
+The updated configuration allows specific authorized users to access the system through RDP in a controlled and reliable manner.